Syllabus

 Leading discussions (20 points)

-You will lead two discussions in this course: a solo discussion as well as one group discussion with one or two classmates.
+You will lead three discussions in this course: a solo discussion as well as two group discussions with one or two classmates.
 For all discussions, you are encouraged to get in touch with me a week BEFORE you are leading discussion to discuss your general plan for the discussion.

-Please read these guidelines BEFORE our meeting so that you are best prepared with ideas and questions.
+Please review these guidelines BEFORE our meeting so that you are best prepared with ideas and questions.

 During class, you will be required to: